 - Patch tests are not the same as skin prick tests which are sometimes used to diagnose other types of allergy.

 - Keep sunlight and other sources of ultraviolet (UV) light off the skin being tested.
-So, keep a shirt on when outdoors for the duration of the test.
+So keep a shirt on when outdoors for the duration of the test.

 In some people, certain substances cause an allergic reaction in the skin only if they are exposed to and triggered by sunlight.
 (Usually the UV light in sunlight is responsible.)
 This may be suspected if your rash only appears on areas of skin exposed to light, such as the face, neck and back of hands.

-With photo-patch testing, two identical sets of substances are put on your skin, as described above.
+With photo-patch testing, two identical sets of substances are put on to your skin, as described above.
 One set is exposed to some UV light.
 The skin is examined in the usual way (after two and four days) and this may identify skin reactions to a substance only when it is exposed to light.

 Diagnosis, management and prevention of occupational contact dermatitis; British Association of Dermatologists - BAD (2011)